Heinrich Moritz Willkomm: Life and work

-In 1844–45 and 1850–51, he collected plants in Spain and Portugal.
+In 1844–45 and 1850–51, Willkomm collected plants in Spain and Portugal.
+After 1844 he issued the exsiccata-like specimen series H. M. Willkommii iter hispanicum pl. exsicc.
+After 1850 he edited and distributed the exsiccata Iter Hispanicum Secundum.
 His main herbarium from these expeditions is kept in Coimbra and his personal herbarium was taken to Genoa.
-Following his tenure at Dorpat, he embarked on a scientific excursion to the Balearic Islands.
+Following his tenure at Dorpat, he embarked on a scientific excursion to the Balearic Islands accompanied by Richard Fritze (1841-1903), Moritz Winkler (1812-1899) and Christoph Friedrich Hegelmaier (1834-1906).

 His book Die Wunder des Mikroskops ("The Miracles of the Microscope"; 1856, 4th ed.
 1878) contributed to the growing movement to popularize science in Germany.

 The grass genus Willkommia (family Poaceae) is named in his honor.
-He is also honoured in the naming of a fungi genus in 1891, Willkommlangea (jointly with Johan Lange (1818-1898), who was a prominent Danish born botanist).
+He is also honoured in the fungus genus Willkommlangea (named in 1891, it also honours his collaborator Johan Lange).

 Written works

 Willkomm's "Grundzüge der Pflanzenverbreitung auf der Iberischen Halbinsel" (Outline of plant distribution in the Iberian Peninsula) was included in Engler and Drude's "Die Vegetation der Erde".
-Among his numerous written efforts are the following:
+His major works include: